dodgeblaster/graphqlstarter/README.md

 # graphqlstarter
 starter project for express and graphql

-This is meant to be a starter project to help get up and running with graphql in a project really quick.
+This is a starter project to quickly get up and running with graphql.